dylan-chong/itunes-applescripts/README.md

 # iTunes AppleScripts #

+**NOTE: This branch contains scripts that always make changes when you run them.
+These are written for the developer's convenience for personal use.**

 Useful JavaScript AppleScripts I make for batch-altering iTunes track data.
 Inspired by [scripts by Doug Adams](http://dougscripts.com/itunes/index.php)